ibm-cloud-docs/containers/ts-cluster-debug.md

 1. Review the [debugging guide for worker node issues](/docs/containers?topic=containers-debug_worker_nodes).

-## Step 3: Gather details and document the problem
+## Gather details and document the problem
 {: #ts-3}
 {: step}

 When documenting details about the problem, be as specific as possible.
 For example, "Our app occasionally gets 502 Gateway errors when trying to retrieve transaction logs" is not helpful because it is not specific.
 Make sure you narrow down the problem as much as possible before documenting it.
 When documenting the problem, try to include the following.

+Environment architecture
+:   Make sure you have documented your environment architecture so that you understand the components involved.
+For more information, see [Documenting your environment architecture](/docs/containers?topic=containers-document-environment).

 Error messages and component details.
 :   Provide the full error message and include details about which component is producing the error.
 For example, "All three app pods in clusterID ABCDEF occasionally fail on HTTPS calls to GET /transaction-logs from the global load balancer with the error `HTTP 502 Gateway Error: Web server received an invalid response while acting as a gateway or proxy server...`".